11 Sneaky Causes of Vitamin D Deficiency

 Unfortunately, one of the solutions for obesity—gastric bypass—can also cause a D deficiency.
 That’s because the surgery removes part of the intestine, which reduces the amount of the vitamin that the body can absorb from food.
 Here are the pros and cons of the top weight-loss procedures.

 An intestinal infection

 Whipple’s disease is a rare bacterial infection caused by Tropheryma whipplei.
-It interferes with normal digestion by hindering the breakdown of foods, such as fats and carbohydrates, as well as the body’s ability to absorb nutrients.
+It interferes with normal digestion by hindering the breakdown of foods, such as fats and carbohydrates.
+It also affects the body’s ability to absorb nutrients.
 “Bugs block the intestinal pores in which we absorb nutrients, so vitamin D can’t be absorbed,” says Dr. Sonpal.
-Check out these 12 other diseases you didn’t know you could get on vacation.

 Where you live

-Living in a cold, dark climate can increase the risk for vitamin D deficiency.
+Living in a cold, dark climate can increase the risk of vitamin D deficiency.
 So can living in a place where the fortification of bread and cereal isn’t common.
 “India is one such place,” says Dr. Sonpal.
 “Most Western nations typically have fortification.”
-Read about the diets that put you at risk for vitamin D deficiency.